UltraEngine/Documentation/CPP/Brush_Slice.md

 ## Returns

-If the plane does not intersect the brush, the returned array will be of length zero.
+If the plane does not intersect the brush, the returned array will be empty.
 Otherwise, the returned array will contain two resulting brushes.